apple/foundationdb/design/backup.md

 mutation log only once.
 At each version vx,
 * Wait for all the KV ranges recorded before vx to restore first.
 * Replay (a-z, vx), but ignore mutations for the keys that are not yet restored by KV ranges.
-  Because the keys that has not been restored by KV ranges will eventually be restored at a later version, the mutations on those keys can be safely ignored.
+  Because the keys that are not yet restored by KV ranges will eventually be restored at a later version, the mutations on those keys can be safely ignored.

 For the above example, it would look like